Academics and Advising

 Idaho Student Union Building (ISUB) 323; 208-855-6644; writingcenter@uidaho.edu; www.uidaho.edu/class/writingcenter

 Located on the third floor of the ISUB, the Writing Center offers peer tutoring assistance to all UI students.
-Writing Center tutors assist students with writing for any class or subject and at all stages of the writing process.
+Tutors assist students with writing for any class or subject and at all stages of the writing process.
 The Writing Center is open Monday through Friday through face-to-face or online tutoring sessions during the fall and spring semesters.
-Students can check availability and schedule appointments through the website.
-Students can also telephone, email, or visit the website for further information.
+Students can check availability and schedule appointments through the website, or they can telephone, email, or visit the website for further information.